-- (1) The Bank enhanced various staff education and training programs and continued to work to promote personnel exchanges with institutions both inside and outside Japan. - (2) The Bank continued to work to improve the employment and working conditions of its employees based on the third phase of the action plans set out
+- (1) The Bank enhanced various staff education and training programs and continued to work to promote personnel exchanges with institutions both inside and outside Japan. - (2) The Bank undertook initiatives to ensure that its female employees could fully realize their potential at work, thereby making it easier for all of its employees to participate in the workforce under an action plan compiled and released by the Bank in March 2016, pursuant to the Act on Promotion of Women's Participation and Advancement in the Workplace.
+In addition, the Bank continued to work to improve the employment and working conditions of its employees based on the third phase of the action plans set out in "Measures to Support Raising Next-Generation Children," so that they can balance work and child-rearing.